My Training Dashboard

 | IACP — Victim Cooperation and Officer Demeanor Research | Research | International Association of Chiefs of Police: officer demeanor in the first 60 seconds of a victim contact is the strongest predictor of whether that victim will cooperate with the criminal justice process.
 Victims who experience the initial contact as controlling, skeptical, or dismissive are significantly less likely to provide statements, testify, or seek protective orders. |

-| MTPD ALO 4.13 — Follow-Up Victim Contacts | Arbiter LE Order | Follow-up welfare checks on DV victims prioritize safety assessment and victim engagement over documentation efficiency.
+| MTPD ALO 4.13 — Follow-Up Victim Contacts | MTPD Order | Follow-up welfare checks on DV victims prioritize safety assessment and victim engagement over documentation efficiency.
 Officers shall provide information about the victim advocate program and PFA process at every contact.
 A victim who leaves the contact better informed and feeling respected is more likely to cooperate with prosecution. |

 | Citation | Type | Key Rule / Application |